JavaScript is required

 Requirements

-• emailed via secure mail to the school (if they are not listed in the Online TLDS tool)
+• emailed via secure mail to the school if they are not listed in the Online TLDS tool

 Completing a Transition Learning and Development Statement

-Transition Learning and Development Statements are completed online via the online Transition Learning and Development Statement (Online TLDS) tool hosted on the Insight Assessment Platform.
+Transition Learning and Development Statements are completed online via the Online TLDS tool hosted on the Insight Assessment Platform.

-For further information and to learn about available support for the Online TLDS tool, including professional development to support writing TLDS, visit Complete an online Transition Learning and Development Statement.
+For further information and to learn about available support for the Online TLDS tool, including professional development to support writing a TLDS, visit Complete an online Transition Learning and Development Statement.

 Writing Transition Learning and Development Statements

-• Sections 1, 1.1 and 1.2 (where applicable) are completed by educators.
+• Sections 1, 1.1 and 1.2 (where applicable) are completed by educators

-• Section 2 is completed by the child (with adult assistance).
+• Section 2 is completed by the child (with adult assistance)

 • Section 3 is completed by the family.

-Section 1.1 captures descriptions of the child's learning progress against the Victorian Early Years Learning and Development Framework (VEYLDF) learning and development outcomes and the Victorian Curriculum F-2, as well as specific intentional teaching strategies to support the child's continuity of learning when they start school.
+Section 1.1 captures descriptions of the child's learning progress against the Victorian Early Years Learning and Development Framework (VEYLDF) learning and development outcomes and the Victorian Curriculum F-10, as well as specific intentional teaching strategies to support the child's continuity of learning when they start school.

 Strength-based approach

 A strength-based approach is a collaborative and solutions-focused way of working.
-It encourages teachers and educators to consistently draw on their knowledge and understanding of each child's skills, capabilities and dispositions for learning as a way of scaffolding learning and development.
+It encourages teachers and educators to consistently draw on their knowledge and understanding of each child's skills, capabilities, and dispositions for learning as a way of scaffolding learning and development.

 Leading early childhood and school teachers will find they are already using a strength-based approach.
 Such teachers value children's strengths and differences and communicate high expectations to them.
 They reflect on their practice and use integrated approaches to build on skills and interests, starting with the competencies children demonstrate rather than focusing on what children can't yet do.

-The strength-based approach should be used when writing intentional teaching strategies in each child's Transition Learning and Development Statement.
+The strength-based approach should be used when writing intentional teaching strategies in each child's TLDS.
 To support this effort, an additional chapter was added to the Transition a Positive Start to School: Resource Kit in 2019.
 Chapter 6.4 Strength-Based Approach to Transition (PDF, 492KB), was developed in consultation with early childhood and school teachers, professionals, academics and stakeholders.

 There is also a quick reference guide for summarising the key points of the full guide.